Opinion: Germany needs to invest in nature to defend against floods | DW | 02.02.2022

 That is why, within a couple of hours last July, the tiny Kyll went from a quiet backwater to a raging flood.

-Germany has set aside €30 billion to repair the damage caused by that night of floods.
+Germany has set aside €30 billion ($34 billion) to repair the damage caused by that night of floods.
 But without repairs to the continent's forgotten upland sponges, there will be many more such nights.

 Once, upland ecosystems stored large volumes of water from heavy rain, releasing it into rivers gradually over days and weeks.
 But drainage for agriculture and commercial forestry, the reclamation of wetlands and construction of buildings and impermeable surfaces such as asphalt has radically diminished the absorption capacity of these sponges.